 First applications in 2016

-The eight projects are:
+The eight projects from 2016 were:

-The assessment criteria were: HANDMADE aims to promote and stimulate handicrafts and handmade design by encouraging new Nordic and international partnerships and to help raise the visibility and profile of a wide range of handmade art forms and idioms.
+Normally, the Fund caps applications at DKK 500,000 and 50% of total project budget, however, HANDMADE 2016 invited projects to apply for amounts ranging from DKK 500,000 to DKK 1 million and up to 85% of total project costs.
+The Fund’s general assessment criteria about Nordic substance, quality, support and impact applied and moreover HANDMADE assessment criteria: HANDMADE aims to promote and stimulate handicrafts and handmade design by encouraging new Nordic and international partnerships and to help raise the visibility and profile of a wide range of handmade art forms and idioms.
 The spotlight is on projects that:

 - contribute to the development and visibility of handmade design and that focus on free, experimental and conceptual aspects